acthelen/battery_digital_twin/README.md

 # battery_digital_twin

-Questions regarding this repository should be directed to Adam Thelen (acthelen@iastate.edu).
+Questions regarding this repository should be directed to Adam Thelen (adamcthelen@gmail.com).

 $\ $